fxshan/fxshan/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning data engineering.
+- 🌱 I’m currently focusing on refining my expertise in Data Engineering and DevOps Engineering.